ProFormA/proformaxml/Whitepaper_Task.md

 ### The external-resource element

 Normally task files should be self-contained, but in rare cases the use of external resources is unavoidable for fulfilling or grading the task.
 The external-resource element basically contains a reference to that kind of resources.
-In its simplest form, the resource is identified by an identifier contained in the “reference” attribute.
+In its simplest form, the resource is identified by an identifier contained in the <b>reference</b> attribute.
 More complicated references can be specified in child elements of any namespace.

-The idea behind external resources is that sometimes huge files needed by a grader cannot be bundled reasonably with the task itself.
-A different use case is that the task needs to reference the latest version (in contrast to a specific version) of a file, which changes frequently and which is hosted in a central repository like maven central repository.
-A third use case is a task, for which the grader needs to access a web service while grading.
-In all three use cases, attaching or embedding the file with the task is disadvantageous or even (for the web service) impossible.
-In these or in similar cases, the task.xml may reference the external resource by a unique name or any other identifier.
+The idea behind external resources is that sometimes large files needed by a grader, files that change frequently or web services cannot be bundled reasonably with the task itself.
+In these cases, the task part may reference the external resource by a unique name or any other identifier.
 Examples are the name or URL of a widely known database dump (e. g. ftp://ftp.fu-berlin.de/pub/misc/movies/database/) or the name and version number of a library (e. g. urn:mvn:groupId=org.mockito:artifactId=mockito-core:packaging=jar:version=1.9.5) or a web service URL.
-The semantic and the format of references is not defined by this exchange format.
+The semantics and the format of references is not defined by this exchange format.
 It could be a URL, URN or any other identifier.
-The semantic largely depends on how the grader interprets the identifier of the resource and where the referenced data can be cached.
 Also the exchange format does not define the distribution mechanism of resources (e. g. push from LMS to grader, active pull by the grader, etc.).
 Taken to the extreme, an external-resource element may mean, that the administrator has to install some software, service, or data in a grader specific location, before the task can be used to grade submissions.
 The identifier therefore does not need to be in a machine readable format.
-Further details about the semantic of the external-resource can be provided in the optional “description” element.
+Further details about the semantics of the external-resource can be provided in the optional <b>description</b> element.
 The description may provide instructions in natural language how to install the required resource prior to grading so that the grader can interpret and resolve the reference attribute successfully when grading a submission.

-Identifying external resources can get quite complicated.
-Example: a SQL grader is able to work with either an Oracle or a MySQL database server.
-When working with Oracle the task must provide version A of a database dump, otherwise it must provide version B. Additionally there might be a range or a list of version numbers, that will fulfil the needs of the task.
-If the grader has one of these versions cached already, there is no need to install a different version.
-In order to cover the requirements of any grader, a task may specify detailed grader specific dependency and versioning information in child elements from any namespace.

-Each external resource element can be identified by its mandatory “id” attribute and is referenced by the test-configuration (see below in the test section).
+Each external resource element can be identified by its mandatory <b>id</b> attribute and is referenced by the test-configuration (see below in the test section).

-A task that references at least one external resource is not "self-contained" anymore.
-The author of the task should take care that the referenced resources are publicly available.
-Otherwise the task won't be reusable in other than the author's application context.

 ### The model-solutions part

 The model solutions element is used to provide one or more solutions of the task.
-For each model-solution a new model-solution element is added.
+For each model-solution a new <b>model-solution</b> element is added.

 ### The model-solution element

 The model-solution element links one single model-solution to a task.
-Each instance/solution must have a (task) unique string in its “id” attribute.
+Each solution must have a (task) unique string in its <b>id</b> attribute.
 The model-solution must refer to one or more files using the filerefs/fileref tag.
-The optional attribute “comment” can be used for additional information, for example if more than one model solution is provided it can be explained why there are several solutions.
+The optional attribute <b>comment</b> can be used for additional information, for example if more than one model solution is provided it can be explained why there are several solutions.